documentcloud/documentcloud/app/views/help/tour.markdown

 ## Try our analytic tools.

-DocumentCloud gives you access to a great set of analytic tools for working with large and small documents.
-When a document is uploaded, we run it through OCR, which extracts letters and words from the documents' image.
+DocumentCloud gives reporters a great set of analytic tools for working with large and small documents.
+When a document is uploaded, we run it through OCR, which extracts letters and words from each documents' image.
 But that's not all.

 Search for [source: "House Committee on the Judiciary"][].